eliu080893/Election-Tracker/README.md

 # Election-Tracker

 This application pulls the results of the 2020 Presidential Election from a NY times API, and then displays it on a SPA.
 It should be connected to an instance of a MongoDB database in order to serve the webpage properly.

+## How to connect to MongoDB

+Your personal MongoDB database connection string should be copied and saved in the **.env** file under the variable name MONGO.
+Example : MONGO = 'your_personal_connection_string_here'

 ## How to Use
 If properly loaded, the page should contain a map of each U.S. state, as well as who won the electoral vote for that state.
 There is no interactivity with the basic map, unless you toggle **Custom Mode** to be on.